ankurk91/node-webkit-angular-starter-kit/resources/windows/readme.md

 We will use [Inno setup](http://www.jrsoftware.org/) for creating installer for windows

+If you are packaging on Linux , you want to install [wine](http://wiki.winehq.org/FrontPage) first.

 ## TODO
 * Write more instructions about this process
 * Write a gulp task to automate this process